 The Dynamic Ecosystems and Landscapes Lab is located in the Dept. of Environmental Science and Management at Portland State University.
-We are a part of the School of the Environment.
 Our lab includes faculty, research scientists, and graduate students.

 Our research focuses on how forested landscapes change and why.
 Climate change is an area of particular focus: What determines forest resilience and adaptive capacity?
 What role will policy and management play in shaping forest resilience and adaptive capacity in the future?
 Other research focal areas include wildfire, land use change, forest policy and management practices, insect outbreaks, and forest carnivore populations.

-To address these questions, we seek to understand the primary drivers that dictate forest landscape change.
-We use the concepts and theories from landscape ecology, forest ecology, and ecosystem ecology to develop the fundamental science required to understand how landscapes change.
-Social science is also an emerging contributor to our research approach as local knowledge and actions and networks are pivotal to understanding potential futures.
+To address these questions, we seek to understand the primary drivers that influence forest landscape change.
+We are multi-disciplinary and use concepts and theories from landscape ecology, forest ecology, and ecosystem ecology.
+Social science substantially contributes to our research approach as local knowledge and actions and networks are pivotal to understanding potential futures.

 Our research examines forested landscapes across the world, including Oregon, California, Washington, New Jersey, Minnesota, Michigan, Wisconsin, Manitoba, Labrador, Siberia and others.
 Please visit the Research and Publications pages for further information.